TanyaGir/Linux-Server-Configuration/README.md

 # Setup and Configure Instance

-Create an Amazon AWS Lightsail account.
+1.Create an Amazon AWS Lightsail account.

-Create a Ubuntu Linux-based instance on Lightsail.
+2.Create a Ubuntu Linux-based instance on Lightsail.

    - Create new instance i.e. my_instance_name on Lightsail.